epfl-ada/ada-2024-project-ooohfada/README.md

 In this project, we take on the role of community managers helping a YouTuber recover from a recent popularity crisis.
 May it be from a big controversy or a simple popularity decline, our goal is to develop a data-driven strategy for navigating the aftermath of public disinterest using insights from YouTube’s ecosystem.
 Drawing on patterns from previous YouTuber experiences, we’ll analyse key metrics— such as channel type, initial popularity, posting frequency—to offer tailored strategies for re-engagement.
 Should they change their posting strategy ?
 Wait a specific period before posting new content?
 In case of big controversies, should they issue an apology video?
 Our recommendations will not be based on the cause of their decline but on optimal tactics for handling its impact.

-Our motivation stems from the rapid spread of online backlash, which impacts creators on YouTube and other platforms.
+Our motivation stems from the spread of online backlash, impacting creators on YouTube and other platforms.
 We aim to provide practical insights for creators facing a decline, helping them make informed decisions about their next steps to rebuild audience trust or strategically embrace controversy if advantageous.

 ## Research Questions